 While none of the sons achieved their father’s rare stellar fame, all grew to be men that clearly carried Alexander’s heritage.
 Four of the surviving sons became lawyers, and were active in state and federal politics and government.
 The fifth was a soldier who attended West Point and fought in the Black Hawk Wars on the western frontier.

-Tragically, Eliza’s older daughter Angelica’s mental instability deteriorated to the point that she could no longer be kept at home, and lived out her life under the care of a private doctor.
+Tragically, Eliza’s older daughter Angelica’s mental instability deteriorated to the point that she could no longer be kept at home, and often lived under the care of a private doctor.
 The younger daughter, also named Eliza, married Sidney Augustus Holly, and Eliza lived with them in the later years of her life.

 If Eliza was proud of everything that Alexander had done in his life, then he would have been equally proud of what she achieved on behalf of children - and if any mom deserves to be celebrated today, it's Eliza Hamilton.
 Happy Mother's Day, Eliza!